Nacre

 An exploration of worth, labor, and the cycle of creation and depletion.

-Nacre is a body of work born during a period of unemployment and introspection, questioning my value in a world that often equates worth with production.
-Inspired by the life cycle of farmed oysters—creatures raised to create pearls as a defensive response, only to be harvested and discarded—this work examines the tension between creation, extraction, and renewal.
+Nacre is a body of work formed during a period of unemployment and introspection, questioning personal value within a culture that often equates worth with production.
+Inspired by the life cycle of farmed oysters, organisms cultivated to produce pearls as a defensive response, then harvested, discarded, and at times returned to begin the cycle again, the work examines the tension between creation, extraction, and renewal.

-Like the oyster, I wondered: What happens when we are no longer producing something deemed valuable to others?
+Like the oyster, I began to ask what happens when we are no longer producing something deemed valuable to others.

-The materials reflect this theme: found objects, discarded materials, and remnants of past cycles—scratch-off tickets, metal studs, aluminum wire, mosquito netting, marker, door knobs, a mirror, and plexiglass.
-Each element speaks to what is left behind, reimagined, and repurposed into something new.
+The materials reflect this inquiry.
+Found objects, discarded remnants, and traces of past cycles are reassembled and transformed.
+Scratch-off tickets, metal studs, aluminum wire, mosquito netting, marker, door knobs, mirror, and plexiglass speak to what is left behind, reclaimed, and reshaped into something new.

 _